dantdj/goreel/README.md

 ## To do

+* Containerization (largely to make the FFmpeg dependency easier to manage)
 * Database client to deal with keeping track of locations of videos in blob storage, and linking them to an ID
 * Basic account system, using OAuth2 for logins
 * Ability to favourite videos